 This is a small but significant detail, because it is the lack of personal and verbal contact with colleagues and superiors that prevents the development of healthy and trusting working relationships.
 As a result, a feeling of isolation and loneliness quickly spreads where there should actually be a sense of community and team spirit.

 Better: Schedule video calls on a regular basis

 How can friendships and team spirit develop if you never see or speak to your team colleagues?
-Take the initiative for a video call and encourage your employees to take virtual coffee breaks or lunches together, where they can chat and get to know each other.
+Take the initiative for a video call (using a tool like Zoom) and encourage your employees to take virtual coffee breaks or lunches together, where they can chat and get to know each other.
 This ideally happens across different specialist teams.